 I've washed socks made with this yarn numerous times and have never had problems with them shrinking an excessive amount or getting bigger due to washing.
 I have, however, noticed a small amount of fuzzing happening on the socks, mostly in spots where the fabric rubs up against the ground or against the side of your shoe.
 The top cuff and the leg portion seems to be cleaner, but the areas with more "use" so to speak do tend to fuzz up a bit.
 Will it get worse?
 If I notice anything getting worse I'll post back here in the future!

-My take on this is yes and no - for what is available, I love it!
-I do however wish that it came in more colors (solids - i'm looking at you).
-I do, however, also love he colors hey have available!
-It's one of those, if they had it I'd use it type things.
+My take on this is yes and no. For what is available, I love it!
+I do, however, wish that it came in more colors (solids - i'm looking at you).
+It's one of those, if they had it, I'd use it type things.

 As someone who's allergic to lots of natural fibers (wool included), I love this yarn and will continue using it for projects and for my own socks and those who may also be allergic to wool and other natural fibers.